Welcome to the Music Department

 Here you can find information about clubs, and peripatetic music lessons available at the school.

-Please use the menu on the right for general information about peripatetic music and singing lessons and to find out more about prices and other information.
+Please use the menu below for general information about peripatetic music and singing lessons and to find out more about prices and other information.

 All completed applications should be returned in the first instance to Mrs Roberts.